 We’ve also enhanced our nationwide mental health programming effort with new charitable investments focused on health care workers, essential workers and seniors to flatten the “second curve” of the pandemic – the mental health crisis.
-For more information on CVS Health’s COVID-19 relief efforts related to mental and emotional well-being, visit cvshealth.com/secondcurve.
+Learn more about CVS Health’s COVID-19 relief efforts related to mental and emotional well-being.

 We are continually evaluating our clinical processes and addressing gaps that previously would have prevented care management teams from reaching members who may be suicidal.
 In collaboration with AFSP, we are facilitating access to suicide prevention screenings, as well as offering expanded resources and communications for at-risk members.
 These include: